 By keeping a supply of our two gluten-free flour mixtures in the house, you can make any of the recipes in Gluten-Free Artisan Bread in Five Minutes a Day.
 Flour Mixture #1, reprinted here from the book, is for a mostly white flour, though it becomes 75% whole-grain by weight if you swap brown rice flour (increase the liquids in the recipes by 2 tablespoons if you do this).
 It’s the only flour you need for some of our on-line recipes, and for the basic white loaf.
 If you’re sensitive to any of these ingredients, you’ll find substitutions in the book.
-We tested this flour mixture with Bob’s Red Mill products because they are available across the nation.
+We tested this gluten-free all-purpose flour mixture with Bob’s Red Mill products because they are available across the nation.
 If you use other brands you may find different results in the breads–especially in the amount of liquid they’ll absorb.

 If you’re measuring by U.S. cup-measures (the first unit in each line), be sure to pack the flour tightly into the cup, as if you were measuring brown sugar.